ImogenWren/jsonMessenger_library/example/jsonMessenger-state-machine/README.md

     }
   }
 ```
-#### 5. Call the state machine function, and pass the data structure as an argument
+## 5. Call the state machine function in the loop(), and pass the data structure as an argument
-`sm_Run(nextState_data);  // This Runs the state machine in the correct state, and is passed all of the data sent by the last command`
+`sm_Run(&nextState_data);  // This Runs the state machine in the correct state, and is passed all of the data sent by the last command`

 ## Finished -> State Machine and jsonMessenger are now fully configured!